 During temporary interruption of services by the President, or pending a special election for a replacement, the order of succession to the office of President shall be as follows:

-Senior Vice President and President Elect Vice President Membership
+Senior Vice President and President Elect (Senior VP / PE)

+Vice President Membership

 Vice President Programs and Education

-Vice President Website and Communications Secretary
+Secretary and Vice President (VP) Website and Communications

 Treasurer

 Except where otherwise approved by the Chapter President and a special election, Chapter Officers shall not hold the same position for more than 2 consecutive program years.
+National NCMA Headquarters (HQ) must be notified and provide approval in such instances.

 ARTICLE V - CHAPTER EXECUTIVE BOARD